Toggle: English / Spanish

 There is no specific cure for migraine headaches.
 The goal is to treat your migraine symptoms right away, and to prevent symptoms by avoiding or changing your triggers.

-Botulinum toxin type A (Botox) injections may also help reduce migraine attacks if they occur more than 15 days per month.
+Botulinum toxin type A (Botox) injections may also help reduce migraine attacks if they occur more than 15 days a month.

 TREATING AN ATTACK

-If these treatments don't help, ask your doctor about prescription medicines.
+If these treatments do not help, ask your doctor about prescription medicines.
 These include nasal sprays, suppositories, or injections.
-Your doctor can select from several different types of medications, including:

-Other medications are given to treat the symptoms of migraine.
-They may be used alone or along with other drugs.
-Medications in this group include:
+Other medicines treat symptoms of migraine, such as nausea and vomiting.
+They may be used alone or along with the other drugs that treat the migraine itself.

-Every person responds differently to treatment.
-Some people have rare headaches that need little to no treatment.
-Others need to take several medications or even go to the hospital sometimes.
+Each person responds differently to treatment.
+Some people have migraines only rarely and need little to no treatment.
+Others need to take several medicines or even go to the hospital sometimes.

-Migraine headache is a risk factor for stroke in both men and women.
-The risk is higher in people who have migraines that occur with aura.
-People with migraines should avoid other risk factors for stroke, include smoking, taking birth control pills, and eating an unhealthy diet.
+Migraine headache is a risk factor for stroke.
+Risk is higher in people who have migraines that occur with aura.
+People with migraines should avoid other risk factors for stroke.
+These include smoking, taking birth control pills, and eating unhealthy foods.

 Call 911 if: